timeplus-io/docs/docs/functions_for_agg.md

 `group_array(<column_name>)` to combine the values of the specific column as an array.
 For example, if there are 3 rows and the values for these columns are "a","b","c".
 This function will generate a single row and single column with value `['a','b','c']`

+### group_uniq_array

+`group_uniq_array(<column_name>)` to combine the values of the specific column as an array, making sure only unique values in it.
+For example, if there are 3 rows and the values for these columns are "a","a","c".
+This function will generate a single row and single column with value `['a','c']`

 ### moving_sum

 `moving_sum(column)` returns an array with the moving sum of the specified column.
 For example, `select moving_sum(a) from(select 1 as a union select 2 as a union select 3 as a)` will return [1,3,6]